We are delighted to welcome the following speakers at the REPAIR is THE FUTURE conference held on the 27th March 2020 in Leuven:

 E. Is the future of repair Cooperative?

-Cera is a Belgian cooperative of 400.000 members existing more than 125 years, taking up a role in informing, advising and inspiring people, organizations and policy on co-operative businesses.
+Cera (BE) is a cooperative of 400.000 members.
+The cooperative values of cooperation, solidarity and respect for all have underpinned its entrepreneurship for more than 125 years.
+Cera takes up a role in informing, advising and inspiring people, organizations and policy on co-operative businesses.

 Tine De Moor is professor Institutions for Collective Action in Historic Perspective at the Utrecht University (NL).